noahhkim/Noahkim_androidchallenge/README.md

 ### Butterknife

-I wanted to reduce writing redundant code for binding views.
-Also gives the code a much cleaner look
+For binding views.
+I wanted to give the code a much cleaner look

 ### Timber